vanderschaarlab/temporai/README.md

 > **⚗️ Status:** This project is still in *alpha*, and the API may change without warning.

 *TemporAI* is a Machine Learning-centric time-series library for medicine.
-The tasks that are currently of focus in TemporAI are: time-series prediction, time-to-event (a.k.a. survival) analysis with time-series data, and counterfactual inference (i.e. \[individualized\] treatment effects).

-*TemporAI* provides data preprocessing methods (including scaling and imputation methods for static and temporal covariates).
-AutoML tools for hyperparameter tuning and pipeline selection are available.
+The tasks that are currently of focus in TemporAI are: time-to-event (survival) analysis with time-series data, treatment effects (causal inference) over time, and time-series prediction.
+Data preprocessing methods, including missing value imputation for static and temporal covariates, are provided.
+AutoML tools for hyperparameter tuning and pipeline selection are also available.

-In future versions, the library also aims to provide the user with understanding of their data, model, and problem, through e.g. integration with interpretability methods.
+## 💫 How is TemporAI unique?

+* **🏥 Medicine-first:** We focus on use cases tailored to medicine and healthcare, such as temporal treatment effects, survival analysis over time, imputation methods, models with built-in and post-hoc interpretability, etc.
+* **🏗️ Fast prototyping:** A plugin design allowing for on-the-fly integration of new methods by the users.
+* **🚀 From research to practice:** New relevant methods from research community adapted for practical use.
+* **🌍 A healthcare ecosystem vision:** As we develop TemporAI, a range of interactive demonstration apps, new medical problem settings, and interpretability tools are planned.

-Key concepts:
+## 💡 Key concepts

 <div align="center">